jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

 While most of us love building apps, we'd also love it if people used them, and if we're lucky, **lots of people**.
-Problem is, then we really need to care about about how our app runs and scales, and it's best to get it figured out before that moment of fame arrives.
+Problem is, then we really need to care about how our app runs and scales, and it's best to get it figured out before that moment of fame arrives.
 Let’s look at a few of the tools and services that you can use to manage your infrastructure, so you can spend more time building your apps, and less dealing with keeping your app running.